erdoganbavas/web-practices/flappy-bird/README.md

 You as a starter may fork this repo and add missing features such as;
 - Play / Pause button
 - Use numbers on sprite image to show score
-- Add rotation behaviour to bird and more...
+- Add rotational behaviour to bird
+- and more...

 Speed code video and result:
 https://youtu.be/Wk9EhC-BfKc